joaocarvalhoopen/How_to_learn_modern_Rust/README.md

         vc[3..8].to_string(),
         vc[3..].to_string());

-    let mut buf = String::new();
+    // Reusing a String buffer from a Vec<char>. let mut buf = String::new();
     print!("{}, ", vc[..5].to_string_buf(& mut buf));
     print!("{}, ", vc[..].to_string_buf(& mut buf));
     print!("{}, ", vc[3..8].to_string_buf(& mut buf));
     print!("{}.\n", vc[3..].to_string_buf(& mut buf));

+    // Random access to the Vec<char>.
     for i in 0..(vc.len() - 2) {
         print!("{} ", vc[i..i+3].to_string_buf(& mut buf));
     }
     println!("");

+    // Random modifications to the Vec<char>.
     for i in (0..(vc.len() / 3) + 1).rev() {
         vc.insert(i*3, '#');
     }